thephez/dash-docs/_includes/devdoc/guide_mining.md

 {% autocrossref %}

-As illustrated below, solo miners typically use `bitcoind` to get new transactions from the network.
-Their mining software periodically polls `bitcoind` for new transactions using the `getblocktemplate` RPC, which provides the list of new transactions plus the public key to which the coinbase transaction should be sent.
+As illustrated below, solo miners typically use `dashd` to get new transactions from the network.
+Their mining software periodically polls `dashd` for new transactions using the `getblocktemplate` RPC, which provides the list of new transactions plus the public key to which the coinbase transaction should be sent.